eltociear/beexplainable/README.md

 type the species name in the search bar of the *iNaturalist* site and copy the number at the end of the url (it should be 62453).

-We checked that the wild bee dataset (both mini and full) did not contain duplicates from the [iNat Challenge 2021](https://www.kaggle.com/c/inaturalist-2021), since we may be interested in utilizing models pretrained on that task.
+We checked that the wild bee dataset did not contain duplicates from the [iNat Challenge 2021](https://www.kaggle.com/c/inaturalist-2021), since we may be interested in utilizing models pretrained on that task.
 We also checked for duplicates within our own datasets and it turned out